- TrueConf Server Security Admin permissions

 - How to add TrueConf Server Security Admin administrator to Windows

-- How to add an administrator account to the "tcsecadmins" group on Linux
+- How to add an account to the "tcsecadmins" group on Linux

 - How to access TrueConf Server control panel